aggr0cr4g/aggr0cr4g/README.md

 - 👋 Hi, I’m @aggr0cr4g (Jake)
-- 👀 I’m interested in the Cyberz
+- 👀 I’m interested in Offensive Cyber, Data Science, and ICS/SCADA
-- 🌱 I’m currently learning Offensive Cyber as well as ICS
+- 🌱 I’m currently earning my Masters in Cybersecurity from Georgia Institute of Technology
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me ...